Running Tallies and Needs Lists

 5. Vesper Sparrow

-Code 4 birds... because I need code 4 birds (58 birds): I'd need 13 of these to hit 150.
-I have some high hopes for the code 4's actually.
+Code 4 birds: I don't usually list code 4 birds in the needs list, but...
+I needed them this year!
+To hit 150, I figured I'd need 13 at least.
+I had some high hopes for the code 4's actually.
 "Not seen annually" might have more to do with how infrequently people bird in Columbia County, and less about the presence of these birds in the county.
-But how high are my hopes for these birds (and the similarly long list of code 5 birds)?
-Unlike so many previous years, where I've made some guesses, I just don't think I have enough information to make a refined guess.
-I'd be surprised if I fell short of 150, and I'd be surprised if I hit 175.
-So, split the difference, and guess 162?
-That would mean 25 higher coded birds... and maybe that does track.
-But that is a fuzzy fuzzy guess!
-Plus or minus ten, please.
+But how high were my hopes for these birds (and the similarly long list of code 5 birds)?
+Unlike so many previous years, where I've made some guesses, I just didn't think I had enough information to make a refined guess.
+I'd have been surprised if I fell short of 150, and I'd have been surprised if I hit 175.
+So, split the difference, and guessed 162?
+That would mean 25 higher coded birds, and I'd say that getting 22 of them made that a good guess in the end!

 1. Trumpeter Swan